Who Is Cynthia Nixon?

 Nixon revealed April 15, 2008, that she was diagnosed with breast cancer in 2006, but decided to keep her treatment secret.
 "I didn't really want to make it public while I was going through it," she said on Good Morning America.
 "I didn't want paparazzi at the hospital, that kind of thing."

 Nixon had firsthand experience with cancer as a child.
 Her mother, Ann, battled the disease twice, said Nixon.
 "As the daughter of a breast cancer survivor, knowing my personal risk made me more aware and more empowered when I faced my own diagnosis," she said in a statement.
-She also appears in 2010's Sex and the City 2.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!